NeudesicGCP/GCPTweetCapture/README.md

 ##########################
 # Sentiment Analysis using Google Natural Language API
-#(must be run from a virtual environment)
+#(must be run from a virtual environment using CloudShell)

 pip install virtualenv